Advancing transparency reforms through collaborations of diverse voices

 Technology — when used to support public engagement, interaction among public officials, or managing the collection, organization and dissemination of public information — can streamline administrative and democratic practices.
 But in many cases, the use of emerging public information and communication technologies empowers public officials and agencies to violate open government and FOI laws and policies governing these practices, like using personal emails or messaging apps as a way to bypass public inspection of government business.

 In other cases, agencies ignore the benefits to gaining efficiencies and cost savings from the correct use of technology.
 For example, open data and record request portals readily provide public access to public records, establish or advance professional standards, and help create best practices within executive branch agencies.
-Growing evidence shows the economic and political benefits that come from proper use of these technologies.
+Growing evidence shows the economic and political benefits that come from proper use of these technologies as described in a recent white paper exploring these online public request portals and how they are increasing cost-affordable access to public records for petitioners and for stewards.

 State and local governments across the nation inconsistently comply with their own open government laws.
 Sometimes it’s due to a lack of training and education about the laws.
 But other times, it’s intentional.

 Enforcement of existing open government laws is critical to discourage violations.
 Yet violators are rarely charged, and when they are, punishment is usually a slap on the wrist.
 A 2017 Knight Foundation research report on State FOI found 77 percent of surveyed transparency experts believed adding fines and punishment to existing open government laws were required.
 Just enforce the laws that are already on the books, they said.
 Punishments are rare but charging a public official with violating their open government laws may be even rarer.
-A former PIO for the City of Atlanta is currently on trial as the first person in Georgia charged with violating their open government law.
-In other states, no official has ever been charged for a violation.
+Given the scarcity of prosecutions over the history of state freedom-of-information laws, two current cases in Georgia and South Dakota occurring at the same time seems remarkable.
 Abiding by open government laws takes an effort on the part of the public official and agency.
 However, if they believe that they can get away with ignoring those laws, what incentive do they have to taking the easy route than abide by them?

 Suggested reforms include establishing an independent person/agency with enforcement powers or empowering an existing one; increasing and enforcing monetary fines in lieu of criminal penalties to individuals if that will increase compliance; and, improving training and education - officials and government employees who handle public record requests would know how to follow FOI policy.